stakelovelace/cardano-htn/README.md

 # cardano-htn
-This Master stage conains all prereq setted up by the script: prereq.sh
+This Master stage conains all prereq setup by the script: prereq.sh